 Soybean oil and olive oil can substitute for each other in cold recipes although the flavor will be stronger when using olive oil.
 In hot recipes refined can substitute for each other up to 453°F. Refined olive oil can substitute for soybean oil up to 470°F due to its smoke point.

-The following are the smoke points for olive oil and soybean oil:
+The following are the smoke points of the cooking oils:

 |Olive Oil – Refined||470°F|